 Unfortunately, getting money in your pocket – and money that fairly compensates you – may be challenging.
 Insurance adjusters are professional negotiators and implement many tactics to lowball or deny claims.

 The King Firm can help.
 We have over 16 years of combined experience in insurance defense and personal injury.
 Our founding attorney, J.L.
-King II, has been named a Georgia Rising Star by Super Lawyers and is one of the most experienced civil trial lawyers in South Georgia.
+King II, has been named a Georgia Rising Star by Super Lawyers and is one of the most experienced civil trial lawyers in Georgia.

 When you hire our Sylvester personal injury attorneys to represent you, you can expect us to: